nestorsgarzonc/puntored_plugin_flutter/README.md

 Add two rows to the `ios/Runner/Info.plist:`

 * one with the key `Privacy - Camera Usage Description` and a usage description.
-* and one with the key `Privacy - Location When In Use Usage Description` and a usage description.
+* and one with the key `Privacy - Location When In Use Usage Description` and a usage description.I

 Or in text format add the key: